WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/fast-lane-processing.md

 if the demand is there.
 The increase of target queue capacity for certain queues, opens the possibility of those queues not having any messages but still taking up that space.
-When CAF_CONSUMPTION_TARGET_CALCULATOR_MODE is set to 'FastLane' any messages not used by queues will be redistributed to queues with more messages available.
+When CAF_CONSUMPTION_TARGET_CALCULATOR_MODE is set to 'FastLane' any messages not used by queues will be redistributed to queues with more messages to be processed, ensuring no wasted capacity.